How do I contact the Illinois Department of Financial & Professional Regulation (IDFPR)?

 How much does it cost to take the state exam?

 You will be charged $46 to take the state exam.
 The $46 fee may be paid by Visa/MasterCard/Discover/American Express when registering for the exam.
 For those that choose not to use a credit card, payment may be made by cashier’s check or money order (payable to AMP).
 Cash and personal or company checks are NOT acceptable.
 Those without credit cards can only register by MONEY ORDER OR CASHIER’S CHECK.
-Those applying without a credit card must complete and mail the registration form found in the Candidate Handbook.
+Those applying without a credit card must complete and mail the registration form found in the Candidate Handbook (click here for the form).

 When I call to schedule an exam what will they ask me?

-When you call to schedule an exam they will ask you:
+When you call to schedule an exam they will ask you for your AMP ID number.

 Have pencil and paper ready.
 You will be given a confirmation number you will need to be admitted into the exam center.